$L^{p}$-estimates, local well-posedness and controllability for linear and semilinear backward SPDEs: Introduction

 The proof of \Cref{thm:semi} relies on a standard Banach fixed-point procedure and exploits the boundedness of the solution provided by \Cref{thm:infinity} to prove the contractivity of a suitable nonlinear map.

-Note that we do not impose any growth or sign conditions on the nonlinear term.
-As a result, we obtain only a local well-posedness result for \eqref{eq:semi}, applicable to sufficiently small terminal data.
-Nonetheless, this result extends existing works, which typically require global Lipschitz conditions (see, e.g., \cite{HP91,HMY02} or \cite[Chapter 4]{LZ21}) and avoids the need for restrictive conditions on $f$, providing a more general framework for the analysis of semilinear systems.\\
+{Note that we do not impose any growth or sign conditions on the nonlinear term.
+Thanks to the higher regularity already established for the solution, we can apply a suitable Taylor expansion to the nonlinear term, which allows us to bypass the usual difficulties associated with low regularity (see \Cref{sec:semilinear} and \Cref{lem:nonlinearity}).
+In this way, we obtain a local well-posedness result for \eqref{eq:semi} for sufficiently small terminal data.
+This avoids the standard global Lipschitz assumptions commonly used in the literature (see, e.g., \cite{HP91,HMY02} or \cite[Chapter~4]{LZ21}) and provides a more flexible framework for handling semilinear systems.}

+Our second application is concerned about the controllability of \eqref{eq:semi}.
+Controllability is a qualitative property of dynamical systems that refers to the ability to steer the system from any initial state to any desired final state within a finite time period, using an appropriate control input. {To fix ideas, let us consider the linear control system}